retypeapp/retype/configuration/project.md

 This error indicates that a template contains loops that process more items than the configured limit allows.
 To resolve this, either:

 1. Increase the `loopLimit` value if the large loop is intentional
-2. Optimise the template to reduce the number of loop iterations
+2. Optimize the template to reduce the number of loop iterations
 3. Split large datasets into smaller, more manageable chunks

 #### Performance